StephaneFeniar/Lottery-BestCombination/README.md

 #### How ?

-The idea is to analyze the results of the past draws : numbers drawn and proportion of winners
+The idea is to analyze the results of the past draws : numbers drawn and proportion of winners.

 Basically, each result can ben seen as a tiny clue: if there is more winners than usual when the draw is [1-12-14-22-32], we can deduce this combination and similar ones are often played.